TechnicallyEclectic/STC-class-exercise/sample.md

 Git and GitHub are used for version control.

-Git manages your files.
+Git manages your files locally.

-GitHub hosts your files.
+GitHub hosts your files in the cloud.

 This is the user manual for the new gadget.